 - Trust T&L Strategy. - Embedding more effective practice around feedback, including robust KS3 and KS4 Achievement and Improvement cycles and Question- level analysis following mid and final term assessments.
 EEF evidence demonstrates this has significant benefits for students, particularly disadvantaged students. - Ensuring stakeholders understand our 'catch-up' plan by providing information about the support students will receive, including targeted interventions, how the curriculum will be delivered, and what is expected of them.
 This will help to address concerns around learning loss. - Utilising support from local charities and external links, to support students with mild to moderate mental health and wellbeing issues, many of whom are disadvantaged. - Offering a wide range of high-quality extracurricular activities to boost wellbeing, behaviour, attendance, and aspiration.
-For example, The Duke of Edinburgh's Award and the year 7 resilience residential will focus on building life skills such as confidence, resilience, and socialising.
-Disadvantaged students will be encouraged and supported to participate.
+For example, The Classroom to Careers strategy, The Duke of Edinburgh's Award and the year 7 resilience residential will focus on building life skills such as confidence, resilience, and socialising.
+Disadvantaged students will be encouraged and supported to participate. - Mentoring programmes such as peer mentoring where students are mentored by old students in school to support with aspirations and behaviour modification.
+Be the change, a raising aspirations programme designed and delivered by the Senior Leadership team.
+This programme aims to support students in making positive behaviour choices, improving attendance and raising aspirations. - Student leadership team.
+Encouraging disadvantaged students to engage in our student leadership team where they can take on a responsibility in school for example show around visitors or support at whole school events.
+This is effective in improving confidence and a sense of belonging but also supports oracy development. - Senior leadership team student voice.
+This is a weekly meeting where students are selected to discuss elements of school life with a member of senior leadership to ensure student voice is heard and improvements considered.
+The focus for these sessions are disadvantaged students.